pdkit/pdkit/README.rst

 Full documentation of PDkit features is available on `readthedocs <http://pdkit.readthedocs.io/en/latest/>`_.

 Installation instructions and brief use examples are included below.
-Additional examples of PDkit use can be found in the Docs directory including data file samples to help explore how the toolkit can be used.
+Additional examples of PDkit use can be found in the *notebooks* directory including data file samples to help explore how the toolkit can be used.

 Installation Instructions
 ********************